-Principal Investigator(s): Greenwald, Howard P.
+Principal Investigator(s): Greenwald, Howard P., University of Southern California

-This study was originally provided by ICPSR.
+This study is provided by ICPSR.
 ICPSR provides leadership and training in data access, curation, and methods of analysis for a diverse and expanding social science research community.

 Greenwald, Howard P. Health Insurance Coverage Among Working Latinos in California, 2001.
 ICPSR03572-v1.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2003-02-19. doi:10.3886/ICPSR03572.v1

 Persistent URL: http://doi.org/10.3886/ICPSR03572.v1

 Scope of Study